 The Department of Economics was established as an independent unit in 1969.
 Since then we have grown to a strong research and teaching department with an impressive record of student success.

-The Department has 28 faculty members who are active in research.
+The Department has 35 faculty members, many of whom are active in research.
 Our research fields cover a broad range including econometrics, development, economic theory, environment and natural resources, health, industrial organization, international trade, labour economics, law and economics, macro and monetary economics, and public economics.
 Our faculty members publish in the very best economics journals and many have been awarded research grants, which provide research opportunities for our graduate students.

 Teaching and Learning